Take control of randomly animated movements. Here's how to use the random expression in After Effects.

 Interestingly, note that if you typed random(0,100); for opacity this would be the exact same as typing random(100); because 0 is already the minimum value allowed, and 100 is already the maximum value.
 Pay attention to the property's value limitations when typing out your expressions and this could help you keep your code clean.

-Make your Random Feel Natural
+Make the Random Feel Natural

 Have you ever heard of Gaussian distribution?
 Not many people have, and though that may sound complex it's fairly simple to wrap your head around.
 Let's take a look at our next random expression gaussRandom(); using the opacity property with a range of 0-100%.